OpenFn/docs/docs/build-for-developers/cli-usage.md

 the workflow is re-run with `--cache-steps` enabled.

-To _always_ cache, set the `OPENFN_ALWAYS_CACHE_STEPS` env var to `"true"`, and pass `--no-cache-steps` to disable it.
+To _always_ cache, set the `OPENFN_ALWAYS_CACHE_STEPS` env var to `"true"`, and pass `--no-cache-steps` to disable it temporarily.

 ---